meta http-equiv="Content-Type" content="text/html; charset=iso-8859-1">

 A recent research study showed that the traditional crunch was not the best exercise for your abs.

 What is most important is to try to replicate the functional movements you will be using in your sport.
 Below is an example volleyball training for core abdominal strength.
-If you want more volleyball workouts, check this out!

 Volleyball Training Core Abdominal Workout